-During the summer before your child start's kindergarten, plan some time to explore the outside property of the school.
+During the summer before your child start, plan some time to explore the outside property of the school.
 Pack a picnic lunch and find a good spot to eat it, perhaps on a bench or under a tree.
 Encourage your child to play on the swings, go down the sliding board, and enjoy the other playground attractions.
-Becoming familiar with the outdoor areas will help children feel more at ease on the first day of kindergarten.
+Becoming familiar with the outdoor areas will help children feel more at ease.

 Best Kindergarten Workbooks